bradhawkins85/gotray/README.md

 ## Configuration storage

-* Configurations are encrypted with AES-GCM using a key derived from your `GOTRAY_SECRET` via scrypt.
+* Configurations are stored as Base64-encoded JSON without additional encryption.
+Guard access to the containing directory to protect sensitive commands or URLs.
 * The file is replaced atomically on save to protect against partial writes.
 * Timestamps are stored in UTC and include both creation and last-updated times.

 ## Troubleshooting

-* **"GOTRAY_SECRET environment variable is required"** – ensure the variable is exported before running the tray or CLI commands.
 * **"unknown command" errors** – verify that you spelled the verb correctly (`add`, `update`, `delete`, `list`, `move`, `export`, `import`).
 * **"item with id ... not found"** – use `go run ./cmd/gotray list` to confirm the identifier before updating or deleting.